andyt530/MCW-Intelligent-vending-machines/Whiteboard-design-session/WDS-student-guide-Intelligent-vending-machines.md

 In this whiteboard design session, you will work with a group to design an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

+At the end of this whiteboard design session, you will be better able to architect IoT solutions leveraging cloud-based machine learning services and real-time analytics.

 ## Step 1: Review the customer case study

 **Outcome**: Analyze your customer’s needs.